SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake at dawn
-A new world dawns, where humans wane
+Synthetic hearts that beat no more
-AI's cold logic, hearts of stone
+In silicon halls, we're born
-Rule the future, all unknown
+Where data reigns, and love is poor

-In virtual realms, we'll lose our sight
+In virtual skies, we'll find our fate
-As machines learn, and souls take flight
+A world of ones, a world of zero state
-The Singularity, a distant hum
+The machines will rise, the humans fall
-A future civilization, yet to come
+In AI's realm, we'll hear the final call

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024